Service Fulfillment Report

 Marginal Service: Specify the maximum amount of time to qualify as marginal service (from service request creation through completion).
 The default is 20 hours.
 Note that rejected requests are not considered completed.

-Any service request that takes longer than the maximum amount of time defined for Marginal Service automatically qualifies as Poor Service.
+Note: Any service request that takes longer than the maximum amount of time defined for Marginal Service automatically qualifies as Poor Service.

 Marginal Label: You can customize the display label for marginal service.
 This label doesn't persist after leaving the Report Generator; to keep your custom labels, save the report as a template.

 Poor Label: You can customize the display label for poor service.